jesskelsall/astarus/organisations/government/astorrel/ranks/astorrel-squad-sergeant.md

 Squad Sergeants can promote Squad Hands to Squad Leads, providing there is only one Squad Lead per squad.
 Making these promotions usually fixes the composition of their squads as a result.

-They are provided missions by their commanding [Astorrel Squad Lieutenant](5-lieutenant.md).
+They are provided missions by their commanding [Astorrel Lieutenant](astorrel-lieutenant.md).
 It is up to them how they distribute the missions amongst their squads.

 # Pay